Victorian Asbestos Eradication Agency

 More than 3000 products containing asbestos were used in Australia before asbestos was banned, including:

-• fire blankets and curtains, and insulation in heaters and stoves
+• fire blankets and curtains and insulation in heaters and stoves

-• shingles or tiles (external or ceiling),
+• shingles or tiles (external or ceiling)

-• corrugated asbestos cement roofing sheets and ceiling insulation products pipes,
+• corrugated asbestos cement roofing sheets and ceiling insulation products pipes

-• tubes or fittings (for example flue pipes) and lagging or jointing materials (including on pipes) asbestos rope, electrical cloth and tapes, mastics, sealants, putties, adhesives, and heat-resistant sealing and caulking compounds
+• tubes or fittings (for example, flue pipes) and lagging or jointing materials (including on pipes) asbestos rope, electrical cloth and tapes, mastics, sealants, putties, adhesives and heat-resistant sealing and caulking compounds

-• compressed, rubberised or polymerised asbestos fibre gaskets and seals floor coverings (for example vinyl asbestos tiles) and the backings of linoleum floor coverings
+• compressed, rubberised or polymerised asbestos fibre gaskets and seals floor coverings (for example, vinyl asbestos tiles) and the backings of linoleum floor coverings

-The Occupational Health and Safety Act 2004 (Vic) s.4 establishes that “the importance of health and safety requires that employees, other persons at work and members of the public must be given the highest level of protection against risks to their health and safety that is reasonably practicable in the circumstances.”
+The Occupational Health and Safety Act 2004 (Vic) s.4 establishes that "the importance of health and safety requires that employees, other persons at work and members of the public must be given the highest level of protection against risks to their health and safety that is reasonably practicable in the circumstances".

-This is done by applying the hierarchy of control, which is a step-by step approach to eliminating or reducing risks.
+This is done by applying the hierarchy of control, which is a step-by-step approach to eliminating or reducing risks.
 It ranks risk controls from the highest level of protection and reliability through to the lowest and least reliable protection.

 These controls (from measures that are most effective at reducing risk to least effective measures) are:

-• substitution with safer material
+• substitute with safer material

-• isolation (of people from risks)
+• isolate (people from risks)

 • engineering controls